 Table 1 – Selected Results from the 2019 Drilling on the Bend Vein target, Bow Property

-The Blueberry Vein is a moderately dipping, SW striking, chlorite-rich pyrrhotite-pyrite vein; on surface the vein ranges from 0.2 – 2.0 m in width.
-The vein is hosted in andesitic volcanics and siltstones of the Unuk River Formation of the Hazelton Group, and is situated in a minor shear with a small displacement.
+The highest-grade mineralization at Blueberry occurs within the Blueberry Vein, a moderately dipping, SW striking, chlorite-rich pyrrhotite-pyrite vein.
+On surface the vein ranges from 0.2 – 2.0 m in width and is situated in a minor shear with minimal displacement.
 Bounding narrow shears within the hanging wall and footwall of the vein locally control the thickness of the vein, forming rolls in the vein.
 The orientation of these rolls is typically moderate plunging and trending to the southwest.

-Blueberry Vein hole SR19-20 demonstrates that significant intervals of high-grade mineralization are present within the Blueberry Vein structure, and that they are wider and extend deeper than previously tested.
+Blueberry Vein hole SR19-20 by Scottie Resources in 2019 demonstrates that significant intervals of high-grade mineralization are present within the Blueberry Vein structure, and that they are wider and extend deeper than previously tested.
+Results include 7.44 g/t gold and 1.29 g/t silver over 34.78 m, which includes 14.29 g/t gold over 14.00 m.
 The location of the intercept in SR19-20 suggests that there may be a significant splay off of the Blueberry vein, this will be tested with future drilling.

 Table 2 – Selected Results from 2019 Drilling on the Blueberry Vein target, Bow Property